jackabox/2019.jackwhiting.co.uk/content/posts/2019-11-22-thoughts-on-becoming-a-freelancer.md

 slug: a-few-thoughts-on-being-a-freelancer
 date: 2019-11-22T12:36:00.000+00:00
 description: "Freelancing is great, but as with any job it has a few downfalls.
 I've tried to articulate my feelings into a short article."
-tags:
+categories:
-  - thoughts
+  - Thoughts
-  - freelance
+  - Freelance
 ---

 Over the last few months, I've moved into Freelancing full-time and it's been both a breath of fresh air and also an overwhelming experience.